djaodjin/djaodjin-saas/docs/orders.rst

 Software-as-a-Service that target businesses (B2B) and/or other kind of structured groups almost always require one entity to pay for subscriptions on behalf of users that belong to it.
-This can be implemented through managers and contributors to the subscribed entity (see :doc:`Security <security>`) or through the entity buying multiple subscriptions in bluk, on behalf of its users.
+This can be implemented through managers (or custom roles) to the subscribed entity (see :doc:`Security <security>`) or through the entity buying multiple subscriptions in bluk, on behalf of its users.
 The later case requires an extra step to subscribe those third parties.